jvieira9/installer-scripts/README.md

 - Python
 - Shellman
 - Docker
 - Intellicode
+- Node.js extension pack

 ### Functionality

+1. The script creates two log files.
+A file named `extensions-install.log` that will register all the commands executed by the script and a file named `extensions-error.log` that will register every error that occurs while executing the script.
-1. The script checks for an internet connection and exits if there is no internet connection.
+2. The script checks for an internet connection and exits if there is no internet connection.
-2. The script checks if Visual Studio Code is installed and exits if it isn't.
+3. The script checks if the VS Code installed in the device and exits if it isn't.
-3. The script prompts the user to confirm if they want to proceed with the installation of the extensions.
-If the user confirms, the script proceeds to install each of the extensions, prompting the user for confirmation for each extension.
-4. If an extension is already installed, the script skips the installation of that extension.
+4. The script prompts the user to choose which extensions to install.
+If the user chooses to install a extension, the script installs it.
+If the package is already installed, the script says so.
-5. Once all the extensions have been installed or skipped, the script prints a message indicating the completion of the installation process.
+6. The script prompts the user to choose if they want to delete the log files created by the script.

 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------